Nilanjan01/getdata-014/CodeBook.md

 ##Procedure to create the final Tidy data
 -----------------------------------------------
 1.Read the supporting metadat for the featurs and the name of the activities.
-2.Read the training data the test data
+2.Read the training data and the test data.
-3.Label the columns and Merge the traing data and the test data in to a single dataset 4.Extract the measurements on the mean and the standard deviation for each measurements into a dataset 5.Uses a descriptive activity name on the extracted data 6.Appropriately labels the data set with descriptive variable names 7.Finally created another tidy set with the average of each variable for each activity and each subject
+3.Label the columns and Merge the traing data and the test data in to a single dataset.
+4.Extract the measurements on the mean and the standard deviation for each measurements into a dataset.
+5.Uses a descriptive activity name on the extracted data.
+6.Appropriately labels the data set with descriptive variable names.
+7.Finally created another tidy set with the average of each variable for each activity and each subject.